 3. You violated a confidentiality clause

 In some cases, a defendant will want a promise from you to not publicly disclose the terms of a settlement.
-Usually, it is a company that fears possible penalties from a government agency or it wishes to protect its brand or reputation.
+Usually, it is a company that fears possible penalties from a government agency.
+It may also desire to protect its brand or reputation.
 Cases like these may concern allegations of discrimination or violation of a law.
 There are some federal and state laws that do not allow confidentiality clauses in certain cases.
-If you violate a provision in a valid confidentiality clause, then you may jeopardize the settlement or the company may sue you for return of whatever it paid out in settlement to you.
+If you violate a provision in a valid confidentiality clause, then you may jeopardize the settlement.
+The company may sue you for whatever it paid out in settlement to you.

 4. Your settlement or a portion of it is taxable